Lakshmi-reddy9/A-Suicide-Article/README.md

 ## Big Data Questions
 1. For each year, I will calculate the total number of suicides taken place. -Rayaan Ahmed.
-2. For each country, I will find out the maximum number of suicides taken place. -Lakshmi Vancha.
+2. For each country, I will find out the total number of suicides taken place. -Lakshmi Vancha.